stargatedaw/stargate/src/windows/README.md

 ```

 ## Visual Studio Terminal
+There are 2 different ways to execute this command.

+Either:
 - Open Visual Studio
 - When prompted to open a project or folder,
   open folder `C:\msys64\home\starg\src\stargate\src\engine`
 - View -> Terminal
 - Ensure that `Developer Command Prompt` is selected (not PowerShell)

+Or:
+- Open Developer Command Prompt for VS 20XX` from the Start Menu
+- `cd C:\msys64\home\starg\src\stargate\src\engine`

+Finally, execute the command:
 - `.\cv2pdb\cv2pdb.exe .\stargate-engine.exe`

 ## Windows cmd.exe